MarkWme/ARMProject/blog/Create and Edit Templates with Visual Studio Code.md

 ### Installing Visual Studio Code
 (install code on Surface Pro, record first time install experience)

-### Installing Extensions for Azure Resource Manager
+### Installing Visual Studio Code Extensions for Azure Resource Manager

 (do you need anything in particular for Code to read JSON schema?)
 (What does the ARM extension do specifically?)